 Another factor that affects employer pension contribution rates is the use of the actuarial technique known as smoothing.
-Used to reduce the year-to-year fluctuations in employer contribution rates from volatile investment returns, this process measures assets by averaging the gains and losses of equity investments over a five-year period.
-The smoothing process used by OSC recognizes unexpected equity investment gains and losses at the rate of 20 percent per year for five years.
-As a result, the market performance in prior years can also affect employer contribution rates for an upcoming fiscal year.
+Used to reduce the year-to-year fluctuations in employer contribution rates from volatile investment returns, this process "smoothes" asset values by recognizing changes due to gains or losses in equity investments over a five-year period.
+The smoothing process used by OSC recognizes the full annual impact of unexpected equity investment gains and losses at the rate of 20 percent per year for five years.
+As a result, the market performance in prior years affects employer contribution rates for upcoming fiscal years.

 Part TT of Chapter 57 of the Laws of 2010 permits local governments and the State to amortize a portion of their pension costs beginning in FY 2011.
 Specifically, pension contribution costs in excess of the amortization thresholds may be amortized.
-The authorizing legislation also permits amortization in all future years if the actuarial contribution rate is greater than the amortization threshold, which may increase or decrease by no more than one percentage point for each year.
-Repayment of the amortized amounts will be made over a ten-year period at an interest rate to be determined by the State Comptroller.
-The interest rates applicable to the FY 2016 and FY 2017 amortizations are 3.21 percent and 2.33 percent, respectively.
+The authorizing legislation also permits amortization in all future years if the actuarial contribution rate is greater than the amortization threshold, which generally may increase or decrease by no more than one percentage point each year.
+Chapter 48 Laws of 2017 changed the computation of the employer's graded rate under the Contribution Stabilization Program.
+Repayment of the amortized amounts is made over a ten-year period at an interest rate determined by the State Comptroller.
+The applicable interest rate for system employers who have elected to amortize in FY 2017 or FY 2018 is 2.33 percent and 2.84 percent, respectively.
+The Updated Financial Plan does not assume amortization of State pension costs beyond FY 2016.

-FY 2017.
-The State projections are based on the bill provided by OSC, and reflects payment of that bill in early April to minimize interest costs (the State made one \$1,860 million payment in April, and the Judiciary has made payments totaling \$254 million as of October 2016).
-The 2017 pension costs also reflects slightly higher-than-expected billed salary base1 and additional costs from enhanced pension benefits provided to veterans (Chapter 41 of 2016).
-In FY 2017, the State will be billed for Chapter 41 based on ERS participation through December 31, 2016.2 All State and Judiciary spending for FY 2017, including projected Chapter 41 costs of \$82 million and interest credit of \$138 million, is expected to total \$2,232 million.
+FY 2018.
+The State projections are based on the bill provided by OSC, and reflect payment of that bill in early April to minimize interest costs (the State made one \$1,928 million payment in April, and the Judiciary has made payments totaling \$279 million as of October 2017).
+The FY 2018 pension cost also reflects a slightly lower-than-expected billed salary base and additional costs from enhanced pension benefits provided to veterans (Chapter 41 of 2016).
+In FY 2018, the State will be billed for Chapter 41 based on ERS participation through December 31, 2017.
+All State and